talyssonoc/node-api-boilerplate/README.md

 ## Scripts

-This boilerplate comes with a collection of npm scripts to make your life easier, you'll run them with `npm run <script name>`:
+This boilerplate comes with a collection of npm scripts to make your life easier, you'll run them with `npm run <script name>` or `yarn run <script name>`:

-- `dev`: Open the application in development mode
+- `dev`: Run the application in development mode
-- `start` Open the application ready to production (prefer not to do that in development)
+- `start` Run the application in production mode (prefer not to do that in development)
 - `test`: Run the test suite
 - `coverage`: Run the test suite and generate code coverage, the output will be on `coverage` folder
-- `lint`: Run the linter
+- `lint`: Lint the codebase
-- `sequelize`: Alias to use the [Sequelize CLI](https://github.com/sequelize/cli)
+- `sequelize`: Alias to the [Sequelize CLI](https://github.com/sequelize/cli)
-- `console`: Open a pre-built console, you can access the DI container through the `container` variable once it's open, the console is promise-friendly
+- `console`: Open the built-in console, you can access the DI container through the `container` variable once it's open, the console is promise-friendly.
+Click [here](https://github.com/talyssonoc/node-api-boilerplate/wiki/Application-console) to know more about the built-in console
-- `cleanup`: Removes the files from example application
+- `cleanup`: Removes the files from the example application

 ## Tech